 Figure three: Allocation of private pension assets in selected OECD countries, 2019

 Not all OECD countries are included in this chart.

 Term deposits alone do not make a good foundation…

-When the cash rate was reduced 25 basis points to 2.75% on 7 May 2013, it heralded an era of unprecedented low rates.
+When the cash rate was first reduced 25 basis points to 2.75% on 7 May 2013, it heralded an era of unprecedented low rates.
+Following this rates continued to drop to the historical low of just 0.25% today.
 Despite this, Australian investors continue to pour money into savings accounts and term deposits¹.
-At end February 2018, APRA data shows Australians had more than $884 billion on deposit.
+By end of June 2020, APRA data shows Australians had more than $1 trillion on deposit.
 Stop and consider the returns that money on deposit earns, as presented in figure four.

 Figure four: Average TD rates on $10,000 deposit